Thomas Ehrlich

-Thomas Ehrlich (born March 4, 1934) is a consulting professor at the Stanford Graduate School of Education.
-He has been married to Ellen R. Ehrlich since 1957.
-They have three children David, Elizabeth, and Paul, and nine grandchildren.
-They live in Palo Alto California.
+Thomas Ehrlich (born March 4, 1934) is an American legal scholar.
 From 2000 to 2010 he was a Senior Scholar at the Carnegie Foundation for the Advancement of Teaching.
 He has previously served as president of Indiana University, provost of the University of Pennsylvania, and Dean of Stanford Law School.
-He was also the first president of the Legal Services Corporation in Washington, DC, and the first director of the International Development Cooperation Agency, reporting to President Carter.
+He was also the first president of the Legal Services Corporation in Washington, D.C., and the first director of the International Development Cooperation Agency, reporting to President Carter.

 After his tenure at Indiana University, he was a Distinguished University Scholar at California State University and taught regularly at San Francisco State University.
 He is author, co-author, or editor of 14 books.
 He has been a trustee of Bennett College, Mills College, and the University of Pennsylvania.
-He is a graduate of Harvard College and Harvard Law School and holds five honorary degrees.
-He is a member of the American Academy of Arts and Sciences.

 Early life and education

-Ehrlich was born on March 4, 1934, in Cambridge, Massachusetts and went to Phillips Exeter Academy for high school.
+Ehrlich was born on March 4, 1934, in Cambridge, Massachusetts.
+He went to Phillips Exeter Academy for high school.
 He graduated magna cum laude from Harvard College in 1956 and magna cum laude from Harvard Law School in 1959.
 While at Harvard, he was elected to Phi Beta Kappa and served as Article Editor for the Harvard Law Review.
-He was law clerk to Judge Learned Hand of the U.S. Court of Appeals for the Second Circuit.
+He was a law clerk to Judge Learned Hand of the U.S. Court of Appeals for the Second Circuit.